raspberrypilearning/party-popper/en/step_7.md

 Can you think of an event where you could use your party popper to celebrate?

-You could keep a party popper ready to celebrate whenever you fix a bug, complete a project or learn a new skill.
+You could keep a party popper ready to celebrate whenever you fix a bug, complete a project, or learn a new skill.

 --- task ---